jylisadoney/intro-excel-2/3-record.md

 * Click on `Use Relative References`
 * Click on `Record Macro`
 * Under `Macro name`, type a name for the macro
-  * Example: ColumnDeleteMacro
+  * Example: DeleteColumnMacro
 * In the `Store macro in` drop-down, select `Personal Macro Workbook`
   * This makes the `macro` available to use across all Excel workbooks
 * Enter a description
   * Example: Macro to delete a single column
 * Click OK to start recording

-Now we can record the `ColumnDeleteMacro` action:
+Now we can record the `DeleteColumnMacro` action:
 * Click on `Column B` (or the Title_Remark column) to highlight it
 * Right click, then click on `Delete`
 * Click on cell `A1`